ansilove/AnsiLove.framework/README.md

 # Last words

 Even though the AnsiLove.framework works well, I suggest you visit this repository now and then.
 It's very likely I'm adding new stuff to it.
 New [AnsiLove](http://ansilove.sourceforge.net) releases will be forked into the codebase as well as any other ANSi related features I consider as useful addition.
 The AnsiLove.framwork was created with the vision of implementing it into one of my own apps, most of you know [Ascension](http://byteproject.net/ascension) already.
-You can imagine it's my goal to constantly improve this framework.
+You can imagine it's my goal to constantly improve it.

 # Credits